LOKRAI4/currencies-accounts-cards/README.md

 users budgets $'one'trillions 00'USD in per accounts

-apps creat links ranks and generate'billions of user in secound save in accounts
+applications creat links ranks here generate'billions of user in secound an save

 the core digital payments cards.